-To explain why life needs death, answer this: what do plastic, wood, limestone, paint, travertine, marble, asphalt, oil, coal, stalactites, peat, stalagmites, cotton, wool, chert, cement, nearly all food and most of our electric service have in common?
+To explain why life needs death, answer this: what do plastic, wood, limestone, paint, travertine, marble, asphalt, oil, coal, stalactites, peat, stalagmites, cotton, wool, chert, cement, nearly all food, all gas, and most electric services have in common?

 They are all products of death.

 Even the iron we mine has a biological source.
-Here’s how the incompara John McPhee explains it in his Pulitzer-winning Annals of the Former World:
+Here’s how John McPhee explains it in his Pulitzer-winning Annals of the Former World:

 Death produces building and burning materials in an abundance that seems limitless, at least from standpoint of humans in the here and now.
 But every here and now ends.
 Realizing that is a vestigial feature of human sensibility.

 Take for example, The World Has Plenty of Oil, which appeared in The Wall Street Journal ten years ago.
 In it, Nansen G. Saleri writes, “As a matter of context, the globe has consumed only one out of a grand total of 12 to 16 trillion barrels underground.”
 He concludes,

 The world is not running out of oil any time soon.
 A gradual transitioning on the global scale away from a fossil-based energy system may in fact happen during the 21st century.
 The root causes, however, will most likely have less to do with lack of supplies and far more with superior alternatives.
 The overused observation that “the Stone Age did not end due to a lack of stones” may in fact find its match.

 The solutions to global energy needs require an intelligent integration of environmental, geopolitical and technical perspectives each with its own subsets of complexity.
 On one of these — the oil supply component — the news is positive.
 Sufficient liquid crude supplies do exist to sustain production rates at or near 100 million barrels per day almost to the end of this century.